 How Is Crohn's Disease Treated?

 Crohn's disease is treated with medicines, changes in diet, and sometimes surgery.
-The goal of treatment is to relieve symptoms, prevent other problems, and prevent future flare-ups.
+The goal of treatment is to relieve symptoms, prevent other problems and flare-ups, and possibly heal the inflamed intestines.

 Your doctor may recommend:

 - immunosuppressive agents to prevent the immune system from causing more inflammation